 So, we’ll take this space to focus on Senate Minority Leader Tim Lanane’s proposal.

 It will cost us more now.
 Such a program would carry a price tag of an estimated $200 million annually.

 No one denies that’s a lot of money, not even Lanane.
 But, he argues, it will pay off big later.

 By providing high-quality pre-K programs and getting children into them sooner, Lanane says, students will more likely need less remediation.
 They’ll more likely graduate from high school and own a house (read pay more income, sales and property taxes).
 They’ll also be less likely to commit a crime (read less tax money to house more inmates).

 And from what we’re reading, we think he’s onto something.

 An initiative of the Urban Child Institute seems to prove him right.
 Using information from a variety of studies since 2000, the Institute says research clearly points to the value of high-quality pre-kindergarten education.

 • Those with a pre-K education are about half as likely, compared to those without pre-K, to be arrested for a misdemeanor or a felony by the age of 27.

-• Of those with a pre-K education, about 15 percent will need special education, compared to about 34 percent of those without pre-K.
+• Of those with a pre-K education, about 76 percent are employed at the age of 40; compared to 62 percent of those without pre-K.